Interview Preparation

 Compensation:

-What is the compensation package?
+What is the total compensation package (base salary and benefits)?
 Does the salary meet your financial needs and obligations?
 If the salary is low, are there opportunities for significant responsibilities and advancement?
-What is the benefits package offered?
-Be aware that some smaller employers offer creative benefits to attract good employees, including stock options, transportation costs, meals, flextime, telecommuting, etc.
+What benefits are offered, i.e. healthcare, vacation, sick time, etc.?
+Be aware that some smaller employers offer creative benefits to attract good employees including stock options, transportation costs, free meals, flextime, telecommuting, etc.

-Check out web sites such as Glassdoor, Salary, or LinkedIn Salary to explore salaries by job title and location.
-See how years of experience, industry, location and more can impact your salary and use this to inform any salary negotiations you make.
+Don't be afraid to negotiate your offer!
+The employer expects it.
+Check out websites such as Glassdoor, Salary, or LinkedIn Salary to explore salary ranges by job title and location.
+See how years of experience, industry, location and more can impact your salary and use this to support any salary negotiations you make.